gaxmann/astronomicalclock/README.md

-# Astronomical Clock – Natural Time since 2019 ☀️
+# Astronomical Clock – Local and Seasonal Time, 2019–2026 ☀️

 <img src="design/icon.png" width="48" height="48" align="left">***Browser/PWA version of Gordon's Sun Clock* – A single-hand clock with a dial that changes daily, based on the rhythms of nature and the stars.
 A new way of displaying time in harmony with the seasons**

-This repository contains the web implementation of the natural-time sun clock, including local astronomical calculations, offline support, and the canvas-based dial.
+[AstronomicalClock.eu](https://astronomicalclock.eu/) is the browser/PWA implementation of the natural-time sun clock.
+It performs astronomical calculations locally in JavaScript, supports offline use, and renders the clock as a canvas-based dial.
 It is the ongoing web port of the original Android/Python app.
+The web version uses VSOP87 and IAU 2000B and does **not** provide the full Skyfield precision of the Android/Python version with JPL DE440 ephemerides.
+Sun-based alarms are still missing.

-The web version performs all astronomical calculations locally in JavaScript (including VSOP87 and IAU 2000B), and does **not** provide the full Skyfield precision of the Android/Python version (JPL DE440 ephemerides).
-Some app features are still missing or incomplete, such as sun-based alarms and multiple designs.
+This repository contains information about Astronomical Clock and its development history, including this README, the detailed changelog, and the shorter What's New overview.

 ## Features